ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

-    -   For example, “claimNameA.sourceA” asserts that “sourceA” is the [Claim Authority](#claim-authority) of “claimNameA” whereas “claimNameA.condition.claimNameB.sourceB” expects that “claimNameB” exists elsewhere in the passport and is provided by “sourceB”.
+    -   For example, “claimNameA.sourceA” asserts that “sourceA” is the [Claim Authority](#claim-authority) of “claimNameA” whereas “claimNameA.condition.claimNameB.sourceB” expects that “claimNameB” exists elsewhere in the Passport and is provided by “sourceB”.

 -   The Claim Clearinghouse MUST verify that for each condition claim and each condition field present, a single corresponding